-Land use change including deforestation for agriculture or urban expansion and infrastructure, and conversion of permanent pastures to cropping may lead to loss of aboveground and belowground biodiversity, increase in invasive species, loss of soil carbon, decline in soil health, change in landscape hydrology and vulnerability to erosion.
+Land use change, including deforestation for agriculture or urban expansion and infrastructure, and conversion of permanent pastures to cropping may lead to loss of aboveground and belowground biodiversity, increase in invasive species, loss of soil carbon, decline in soil health, change in landscape hydrology and vulnerability to erosion.

-4.2.3.3 Inappropriate forest management
+4.2.3.3Unsustainableforest management

-4.2.3.4 Poor forest management practices or afforestation, including illegal logging operations, that does not take into consideration suitability to local conditions and communities can result in loss of biodiversity, changes in catchment hydrology, increased risk of wildfire, increased risk of water or wind erosion following harvest and long-term negative socio-economic outcomes.
-Poor agricultural practices
+Unsustainable forest management practices or afforestation that does not take into consideration suitability to local conditions and communities can result in loss of biodiversity, changes in catchment hydrology, increased risk of wildfire, changes in natural fire regimes, increased risk of water or wind erosion following harvest and long-term negative socio-economic outcomes.